RecordPlayerAdvice.comUpdated March 2026

 This is where things get properly interesting.
 You're no longer buying "good for the price" - you're buying genuinely good.

 DJs use them for scratching.
 Collectors use them as lifetime companions.
 The direct-drive motor means no belts to replace, ever.
-With basic care - keep the stylus clean, don't drop the arm - these run for decades.
+With basic care, these run for decades.
 I've read accounts from people still using their LP120s from the 1990s.
+Can't decide between the two Audio-Technicas?
+Our LP60X vs LP120X comparison breaks it down.

 The Rega Planar 1 (around £300) takes the opposite approach.
 Made in Southend-on-Sea by people who've been doing this for forty years, it strips away everything that doesn't improve sound.
 No built-in preamp.
 No USB.
 No Bluetooth.
 Just a precisely engineered motor, platter, and tonearm designed to extract music from grooves.